Everlasting Kingdom: Unraveling the Bible’s Secrets

 Tertullian’s “Old Covenant”

 As mentioned in What is the “New Testament”?, Tertullian was the first to apply the terms “New Testament” to the Newer Messianic Books and “Old Testament” to the collective Hebrew Scriptures.
-Prior to his new teachings, there was no deep chasm of separation among the various books, nor were the “Newer Books” thought to have anti Semitic overtones.
+But these terms do not refer to books at all!
+Also, prior to this new terminology, there was no bias that the older writings were somehow obsolete, and the “Newer Books” were not thought to have anti Semitic overtones.

 Doctrinally speaking, I have no use for Tertullian’s “right to interpret Scripture”.
 For example, he was also the first to coin “Trinitas” or “Trinity”.
 Yet Trinity is never mentioned in the Bible, nor are the accompanying terms homousis and ousis.
 Those terms were adopted from the Stoics.
 Trinities have been found in Pagan writings ever since the tower of Babylon.
 He also taught that the Scriptures should only be read “at church”, because he assumed that only the Catholic Church has the right to interpret Scripture and establish doctrine.